HUB Cycling’s suggested improvements to TransLink’s BICCS Funding Program

 - Increase the score allocated for intersection treatments.
 Consider making intersection treatments required on all major road crossings

-- As intersections are a key component to any cycling route, intersection treatments (or lack thereof) can greatly impact the safety and comfort of a route.
+- As intersections are a key component of any cycling route, intersection treatments (or lack thereof) can greatly impact the safety and comfort of a route.
 Intersections are often the site of collisions between motor vehicles and vulnerable road users.
 3, 4 Quality intersection treatments can greatly improve both safety and comfort for people cycling, walking, rolling and using strollers or wheelchairs.
 The BICCS score given for intersection treatments should be increased to encourage better intersection design, and consideration should be given to making intersection treatments at major road crossings a required element for funding.

 - TransLink must provide incentives encouraging municipalities to future-proof intersection design so that people using active transportation are prioritized, especially in areas of high potential.
 For example, in Denmark’s second-largest city, Aarhus, wheel-mounted RFID tags automatically turn lights green as people ride through.
 When it rains in Rotterdam, the traffic lights prioritize people cycling so that they don’t wait so long to cross.